Binarity at LOw Metallicity (BLOeM): Projected rotational velocities

-When comparing the various samples it is important to consider selection effects and biases, for example Fig.\,\ref{fig:cmd} shows the $Gaia$ colour-magnitude diagram (CMD) for the BLOeM targets compared with these other surveys.
-The various depths and colour cuts are apparent and we therefore imposed magnitude ($G$ < 16.5 mag) and colour ($B_P-R_P$ < –0.08; approximately B3) cuts to enable a consistent comparison across all samples for massive main sequence stars and B-type supergiants.
-Note that this colour cut excludes the BLOeM BAF which in this respect is unique, although as discussed above, all but a few BAF stellar spectra are unresolved at our resolution.
-Comparing these populations in the HRD, Fig.\,\ref{fig:plot_hrds}, illustrates the large number of early to mid B-type giants/bright-giants in BLOeM that is unmatched in other surveys.
-On the other hand Fig.\,\ref{fig:plot_hrds} also illustrates how the young populous region NGC\,346 (blue points) populates the region of the HRD closest to the ZAMS, which is only sparsely populated by BLOeM (c.f.
-Fig.\,\ref{fig:plot_hrds}).
+When the various samples are compared, it is important to consider selection effects and biases.
+For example Fig.\,\ref{fig:cmd} shows the $Gaia$ colour-magnitude diagram (CMD) for the BLOeM targets compared with these other surveys.
+The various depths and colour cuts are apparent, and we therefore imposed magnitude ($G$ < 16.5 mag) and colour ($B_P-R_P$ < –0.08; approximately B3) cuts to enable a consistent comparison across all samples for massive main-sequence stars and B-type supergiants.
+This colour cut excludes the BLOeM BAF, which is unique in this respect, although as discussed above, all but a few BAF stellar spectra are unresolved at our resolution.
+The comparison of these populations in the HRD in Fig.\,\ref{fig:plot_hrds} illustrates the large number of early to mid B-type giants/bright-giants in BLOeM that is unmatched in other surveys.
+On the other hand, Fig.\,\ref{fig:plot_hrds} also illustrates that the young populous region NGC\,346 (blue points) populates the region of the HRD closest to the ZAMS, which is only sparsely populated by BLOeM (see Fig.\,\ref{fig:plot_hrds}).